jeffreykegler/libmarpa/toward.md

 The essential idea is to track the causations (aka confluences) of each Earley item.
 (Marpa currently does this.)
+We then track those Earley items which are "upstream" from any Earley item in the last two Earley sets.
+An Earley item `eimUp` is upstream from another Earley item `eim1` iff it
+* is `eim1`, or
+* is an inflow (part of a confluence) of an Earley item upstream from `eim1`.

-Any Earley item not "upstream" from an Earley item in the last two Earley items, may have its memory released.
+Any Earley item that is **not** upstream from an Earley item in the last two Earley sets may have its memory released.
-This may easily be done if a garbage collection mechanism is available for managing memory.
+This marking of Earley items for release can be done almost effortlessly if the environment makes available a garbage collection mechanism for managing memory.

 Additionally,